joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/11/03/us/politics/harris-trump-campaign.html

 **Broncos' lopsided loss to Ravens shows a long climb to be among AFC's elite**\
 `The Ravens scored three consecutive TDs across the second and third quarters without the Broncos gaining a yard.
-"We got whooped today."`\
+"We got whupped today."`\
 https://nytimes.com/athletic/5895570/2024/11/03/broncos-loss-ravens-lopsided-afc-contenders/

 **NASCAR semifinal race overshadowed by wall-ride controversy**\